If you are determined to read more books by women by the end of the year (or as a goal for next year), be sure not to sidestep the classics.

 Belinda by Maria Edgeworth (1801)

-An engaging and often witty novel about a young woman navigating London’s high society marriage market, Irish writer Maria Edgeworth’s second publication was considered pretty risqué in its day for its depiction of interracial marriage.
+An engaging and often witty novel about a young woman navigating London’s high society marriage market.
+Written by Irish writer Maria Edgeworth, Belinda was considered pretty risqué in its day for its depiction of an interracial marriage.

 Sense and Sensibility by Jane Austen (1811)

-Austen’s debut is a beautifully honest and humorous story that follows the romantic relationships of the near-destitute Dashwood sisters, and in doing so pits practicality against all-consuming passions in matters relating to life and love.
+Austen’s debut is a beautifully honest and humorous story that follows the romantic relationships of the near-destitute Dashwood sisters.
+In doing so, it pits practicality against all-consuming passions in matters relating to life and love.

 Pride and Prejudice by Jane Austen (1813)